(c) MRSA Action UK December 2011

 Clostridium difficile can cause illness when certain antibiotics used to treat other health conditions disturb the balance of 'good' bacteria in the gut.
 Its effects can range from nothing in some cases to diarrhoea of varying severity, which may resolve once antibiotic treatment is stopped, through to severe inflammation of the bowel which can sometimes be life threatening.

 It is possible for the infection to spread from person to person because those suffering from Clostridium difficile-associated disease shed the germ in their faeces.
-When outside the body, C. difficile changes into a spore which is a form that the organism takes to help it survive when conditions are harsh.
+When outside the body, Clostridium difficile changes into a spore which is a form that the organism takes to help it survive when conditions are harsh.
 Spores can survive for a very long time in the environment and can be transported on the hands of health care personnel who have direct contact with infected patients or with environmental surfaces such as floors, bedpans, toilets contaminated with Clostridium difficile.
 If hands are not cleaned before eating it is possible for humans to pick up spores from the environment and for them then to get into the body.

 What are the symptoms of Clostridium difficile infection?